er-go-proxy/grandma-reads-papers/README.md

 ## English

 **grandma-reads-papers** is a paper-reading skill for Claude Code, Codex, OpenClaw, and other skill-enabled agents.
-It does more than summarization or translation: it explains the real idea, ranks what matters, strips away hype, and helps users understand the method clearly.

-"It doesn't just translate or summarize; it strips away the academic packaging, explains jargon and obscure terminology, and clearly articulates what truly matters—the key arguments, methodologies, innovations, and limitations.
-It concludes with suggested questions for further inquiry."
+It doesn't just translate or summarize; it strips away the academic packaging, explains jargon and obscure terminology, and clearly articulates what truly matters—the key arguments, methodologies, innovations, and limitations.
+It concludes with suggested questions for further inquiry.

 ### Features